Nicaragua opposition arrests climb to 26 - RFI

 Aside from Mairena, five other presidential hopefuls are under arrest: Cristiana Chamorro and her cousin Juan Sebastian Chamorro, Arturo Cruz, Felix Maradiaga and Miguel Mora.

+Amnesty International described the arrests as a brazen "challenge" to the international community's condemnation of the government's actions by "violating more human rights."

-Chamorro is the daughter of Violeta Barrios de Chamorro, who beat Ortega in 1990 presidential elections, ending an 11-year spell for the ex-guerilla at Nicaragua's helm.
+Chamorro is the daughter of Violeta Barrios de Chamorro, who beat Ortega in 1990 presidential elections, ending an 11-year spell for the ex-guerrilla at Nicaragua's helm.

-He returned to power in 2007 and has twice won re-election since then, accused of increasing authoritarianism by the opposition and NGOs.
+He returned to power in 2007 and has twice won re-election since then, but is accused of increasing authoritarianism by the opposition and NGOs.

 Cristiana Chamorro was widely seen as the favorite to beat Ortega this time round.